JaylenGarner/Jargon/Documentation/Backend/README.md

     }
     ```

-## Get all Servers
+## Get all Public Servers

-Returns all the servers.
+Returns all servers with the 'public' attribute being true.

 - Require Authentication: false
 - Request